Hi there! Thanks in advance for writing.

-Example of a bad question:
+Example of a Not-So-Great Question

-“Attached are my x-rays.
+Attached are my x-rays.
 I had an extraction on #22.
-Should I see my dentist?”
+Should I see my dentist?

-“What’s your opinion on fluoride in baby formula?
-I’m a new parent of twins and wondering if I should use tap water or filtered water for their formula.”
+What’s your opinion on fluoride in baby formula?
+I’m a new parent of twins and wondering if I should use tap water or filtered water for their formula.

-“I recently received my first crown and I have extreme sensitivity to cold and hot foods/liquids.
+I recently received my first crown and I have extreme sensitivity to cold and hot foods/liquids.
 Is this normal?
-Will this always be the case or will it eventually go away?”
+Will this always be the case or will it eventually go away?

 The nature of toothaches is that they’re almost always an indication that it’s too late to manage the problem yourself.

 If you don’t have a dentist, check out my guide for finding an awesome and affordable dentist who will take care of your dental health for life.

 If I’ve helped you, please let me know!
 It makes my day to hear that my advice has helped you get out of pain, helped your family, or take control of your dental health.